Adrian Delia: Leader of the Nationalist Party

 During the beginning of his tenure, Delia started reworking the image of the Nationalist Party.
 In fact the team installed was no longer made up by a majority of lawyers, which was typical of the party, but instead included a sociologist, an economist, a banker and an engineer.
 He also reintroduced the party to the man in the street, by visiting villages and their local clubs.

 He took a socially conservative stance in politics in general, flagging Malta as lacking traditional moral values and national soul, and has come out against the relaxation of drug laws and liberalisation of prostitution.
 Delia also raised security concerns from lack of community policing where necessary.
 He also came out against vacation leave for homosexual women seeking IVF treatment abroad, a parliamentary motion which proved unpopular and was lost.

 On 16 October 2017, further to the death of Daphne Caruana Galizia, he expressed concerns over rule of law, calling the incident "the collapse of democracy and freedom of expression."
 He called for Joseph Muscat, then Prime Minister of Malta, to assume responsibility of what happened by resigning.
 Delia however declined to join protests, saying it would not be appropriate for him to be present, given their past feud.

 On 3 February 2018, as Opposition Leader, Delia reshuffled spokespersons within the Parliamentary Group and took the shadowing of the Justice Ministry in hand.

 On 20 May 2018, Delia promised that a PN government, if elected, would repay the money overcharged from energy bills.

 Further to the conclusions of the magisterial inquiry with regards to ownership of Egrant, Delia requested that the report would be published in full, and wrote to the Advocate General to provide him with a full copy.
 Furthermore, Delia removed Simon Busuttil from Shadow Minister for Good Governance and asked him to resign on 22 July 2018.
 Delia assumed the Good Governance portfolio himself.
 His request was later backed by the Administrative Council of the Party.

+After leadership

+On 23 June 2025, Delia posted that he would once again submit his candidacy for leadership of the Nationalist Party.